MatthijsReyers/beatrix/README.md

-# beatrix
+# Beatrix
-A robot arm worthy of a royal name
+A robot arm worthy of a royal name.